Years ago, a Russian scientist discovered a phenomenon in physics utilizing sound waves.

 Reducing bacterial biofilm with ultrasound technology.
 Learn More

-Two Russian scientists, unknown to one another, flee the former Soviet Union and immigrate to the United States to pursue the American Dream.
-Both rise to leadership in the medtech space and co-found separate companies.
-In a chance encounter they meet, and a friendship quickly forms.
-They eventually discuss starting a company together, one that revolves around a new disruptive technology, low frequency ultrasound.
-Dr. Babaev tells Michael Afremov, "I don't know much about low frequency ultrasound, but I know more than anyone else in the world."
-Michael Afremov believes him and funds two startup companies, Bacoustics and Arobella Medical.
+Two Russian scientists, unknown to one another, leave the former Soviet Union and immigrate to the United States to pursue the American Dream.
+Both rose to leadership in the medtech space and co-founded separate companies.
+In a chance encounter, they meet, and friendships quickly form.
+They eventually discuss starting a company together, one that revolves around a new disruptive technology, low-frequency ultrasound.
+Dr. Babaev tells Michael Afremov, "I have discovered a phenomenon in physics."
+Michael Afremov believes in him and funds two startup companies, Bacoustics and Arobella Medical.

-Born in Azerbaijan, a region devastated by war and destruction over many generations, Dr. Eliaz Babaev earns three PhDs and teaches at prestigious universities throughout the Soviet Union.
+Born in Azerbaijan, a region devastated by war and destruction over many generations, Dr. Eliaz Babaev earned three PhDs and taught at prestigious universities throughout the Soviet Union.
 He rises to leadership in a new disruptive science involving sound waves.
 He brings his knowledge to the New World and leaves communism behind forever.
 Co-founder of Celleration Inc. (former CTO and CEO).
-Dr. Babaev has more than 40+ years expertise in Non-Imaging Medical Ultrasound.
+Dr. Babaev has more than 40+ years of expertise in Non-Imaging Medical Ultrasound.
 Learn More.

-During World War 2, a young woman named Bella (Rubashkin) Afremov survives the 900 day Siege of Leningrad that claims the lives of 800,000 civilians.
-Years later, she and her husband would bring their son Michael to the United States, where his engineering skills and sharp mind allow him to become a leader and disruptor in his field.
-He would go on to co-found AGA Medical, and co-invent the Amplatz Septal Occluder, a groundbreaking medical device used to repair heart defects.
+During World War 2, a young woman named Bella (Rubashkin) Afremov survived the 900-day Siege of Leningrad that claimed the lives of 800,000 civilians.
+Years later, she and her husband brought their son Michael to the United States, where his engineering skills and sharp mind allowed him to become a leader and disruptor in his field.
+He would co-found AGA Medical and co-invent the Amplatz Septal Occluder Device, a groundbreaking medical device to repair heart defects.
 Learn More

-As a review of the scientific literature demonstrates, recent breakthroughs in sonochemistry (applying sound energy) have made a wide range of procedures more possible that were unthinkable before.
-Breakthroughs are now possible in general surgery, oncology, cardiology, orthopedics, wound care, vaccine development, anti-aging, pain management.
-There are also industrial applications as well (fuel efficiency, water purification and more).
-These advancements will revolutionize medicine as we know it.
+As a review of the scientific literature demonstrates, recent breakthroughs in sonochemistry (applying sound energy) have made a wide range of procedures possible that were unthinkable before.
+Breakthroughs may now be possible in general surgery, oncology, cardiology, orthopedics, wound care, vaccine development, anti-aging, and pain management.
+There are also industrial applications (fuel efficiency, water purification, and more).
+If validated, these advancements would revolutionize medicine as we know it.
 The only real question is: which company has the vision first and takes the lead?

 Rudy Boschwitz is a former United States Senator from Minnesota.
 He is also a former United States Ambassador to the United Nations Commission on Human Rights.
 He was President George H.W.
 Bush's emissary to Ethiopia in 1991.
 His mission resulted in Operation Solomon, the rescue of the small Black Jewish community of Ethiopia and their

-Blake Vanderhyde, Esq. is the President of Vanderhyde Consulting, Inc. His primary focus is helping advance meaningful technologies that will create new markets and disrupt existing ones.
-His expertise centers around strategic thinking, accelerating growth, and developing actionable plans for long-term success in a rapidly changing world.
+Blake Vanderhyde, Esq., is the President of Vanderhyde Consulting, Inc. He focuses on advancing technologies, creating new markets, and disrupting existing ones.
+His expertise centers around strategic thinking, accelerating growth, and developing actionable plans for success in a rapidly changing world.
 He is also the Founder of Vanderhyde Law.
 He has been recognized in Minnesota Law and Politics and SuperLawyers.
-He is a summa cum laude gradaute and was on the law review in law school Delta Theta Phi and American Inns of Court.
-Blake graduated Summa Cum Laude from Saint Cloud State University in Minnesota.
-Blake also graduated from the William Mitchell College of Law, where he was a member of the Law Review.
-He is admitted in State and Federal Court and has been recognized by various organizations including Super Lawyers, and Minnesota Law and Politics Who’s Who.
+Blake graduated Summa Cum Laude from Saint Cloud State University in Minnesota, and the William Mitchell College of Law, where he was a member of the Law Review.
+He is admitted to state and federal court and has been recognized by various organizations, including Super Lawyers and Minnesota Law and Politics Who’s Who.
 Past and/or current memberships include: American Association for Justice, Minnesota Association for Justice, Minnesota State Bar Association, Hennepin County Bar Association, Delta Theta Phi Law Fraternity International, and the American Inns of Court, Minnesota – Douglas K. Amdahl Inn.
 Learn More.

-Save lives.
-Create profit.
-Change medicine forever.
-With the right strategic partnership, the next medical revolution starts now, Please contact us to discuss the necessary logistics and objectives.
-Call us Toll Free at 1-866-777-2557 or fill out our online contact form below.
+Save lives, create value, and change medicine forever.
+With the right strategic partnership, the next medical revolution starts now.
+Please contact us to discuss the necessary logistics and objectives.
+Call us Toll-Free at 1-866-777-2557 or fill out our online contact form below.

 Low Frequency Ultrasound